 Traditional Inflammation Treatments & Their Side Effects

-Inflammation is attributed to a variety of medical conditions with heart disease and cancer among the most serious.
-It is also associated with:
+Inflammation can give rise to a variety of medical conditions, with heart disease and cancer being among the most serious.
+However, chronic inflammation also associates with:

-- Chronic inflammatory diseases such as COPD and IBD.
+- Chronic inflammatory diseases (such as COPD and Irritable Bowel Disease)

-One of the main issues with NSAIDs such as Aspirin and Ibuprofen, in particular, is that people pop them like candy without realizing the formidable range of side effects such as:
+One of the main concerns with easily available over-the-counter NSAIDs such as aspirin and ibuprofen is that people pop them like candy without physician supervision, and without realizing the formidable range of side effects, which can include:

-More serious side effects include possible liver and kidney failure, ulcers and prolonged bleeding after sustaining an injury or after surgery.
-Even more worryingly, NSAIDs increase the risk of potentially fatal strokes and heart attacks.
-Given the problems associated with these pharmaceutical drugs, it is hardly surprising to learn that patients are desperately seeking alternatives such as CBD for their inflammation worries.
+More serious side effects include liver and kidney failure, ulcers and prolonged bleeding after sustaining an injury or after surgery.
+More worrisome, however, is the fact that NSAIDs increase the risk of potentially fatal strokes and heart attacks.
+Given the problems associated with these pharmaceutical drugs, it is hardly surprising to learn that patients are desperately seeking alternatives such as cannabidiol (CBD) for their inflammation worries.